WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 <div class='footnote'>APPENDIX C | DEMON COMPANIONS</div>

 \pagebreakNum

 ## Changelog

+This release of the document is a patch update from the last class preview.
+The changelog shown here shows all class changes since the last version of the class (HHB 2.1).

 ### Class Features
 - Armour proficiency removed, weapon proficiencies reduced
 - Starting equipment has been changed accordingly